 Truth and Reconciliation Commission of Canada and Reports, see National Centre for Truth and Reconciliation

-- For lists of Indigenous Peoples in Southwestern Ontario and Michigan, Community Links, and University-based Communities in Ontario and Michigan see the Indigenous Studies Resources
+- For lists of Indigenous Peoples in Southwestern Ontario and Michigan, Community Links, Days Set Aside by Custom or Law, and University-based Communities in Ontario and Michigan see the Indigenous Studies Resources

 - On Conducting Research